-Whenever you make a change which requires you to buy or sell units in a Fund the estimated transaction cost the Fund incurs when it transacts will be reflected in the relevant unit price (known as a 'spread').
-For example, spreads will generally apply when making an application, switching to a different Fund, or making a withdrawal or closing your account.
+Whenever you contribute or withdraw from a Fund (including switches) the relevant unit price includes an adjustment for estimated transaction costs that the Fund may incur as a result of your transaction (known as a 'spread').
+For example, spreads will generally apply when making an application, switching to a different Fund, or making a withdrawal or closing your investment.